What an IT Support Contract Actually Covers

 • What does the onboarding process look like and is there a setup fee?

 If the provider cannot or will not answer these questions clearly before you sign, that is a signal about what the relationship will be like after you sign.
-A provider who is transparent about scope, pricing, and limitations before the contract is a provider who is more likely to be straightforward when something goes wrong during the contract.
+A provider who is transparent about scope, pricing, and limitations before the contract is more likely to be straightforward when something goes wrong during the engagement.

 When IT Support Contracts Need Reviewing

 IT support contracts should not be treated as set-and-forget documents.
 Your business changes.
-You add staff, move offices, adopt new software, and face new security challenges.
-If your contract was signed twelve months ago and nothing has been reviewed since, the scope probably no longer matches your actual needs.
+You add staff, move premises, adopt new software, and face new security challenges.
+If your contract was signed twelve months ago and nothing has been reviewed since, the scope probably no longer matches your actual requirements.

-For businesses with compliance requirements, particularly around information security, it is worth noting that different security certifications carry different requirements that may influence what your IT support contract should cover.
+For businesses with compliance requirements, particularly around information security, different security certifications carry different implications for what your IT support contract should cover.
+A provider who understands your regulatory context will scope their services differently than one who treats all clients the same.

 Making the Right Choice for Your Business